 A key feature this DevOps tool provides is it’s impossible to change the content of any file without Git knowing about it which is exactly why it’s recommended for use in DevOps.

 You can’t lose your files or have them corrupt without Git detecting it.
 After you create a snapshot in Git it’s difficult to lose it because everything is stored in Git’s database.
 You can freely experiment with your files and make changes because whether or not you save them, you will still have that original version of the database.

 Git has three important states where your files will be stored.
-Those are: committed, modified and staged.
+Those are: committed, modified, and staged.
 If your files are stored as committed, it means that the data is safely placed into your local database.
-Modified means that the file had been changed but it had not yet been committed to your database.
+Modified means that the file had been changed but had not yet been committed to your database.
 And finally, staged means that you have marked a modified file in its current version to be committed, which basically means it will get placed in the database.

 The most important part of Git is the directory because that’s where Git stores all the metadata for your project.
 The second part is the working tree which is kind of like a checkout.
 This is where your file is pulled out of the database and put on a disk for you to use.
 In the third part, the staging area, a file stores information about what will go next to the committed state.

 Working in Git is fairly easy.
 You modify your files in the working tree after which you stage them and create a snapshot of them.
 Lastly, you commit the files and they get permanently saved in your local database.

-Git is another DevOps tool that is used a lot, and a good understanding how to set up Git and how to use the VCS is a must for SysAdmins working alongside developers.
+Git is another DevOps tool that is used a lot, and a good understanding of how to set up Git and how to use the VCS is a must for SysAdmins working alongside developers.

 Well, what are you waiting for?
 Download Git and get going…